anyone2/IndigoPlugin-Voice-Monkey/README.md

 ## Additional Indigo Plugin Installlation Instructions

-After successfully configuring alexa_remote_control, which you can test by issuing any of the available commands from the command line, there are only a few additional steps.
+After successfully configuring alexa_remote_control, which you can test by issuing any of the available commands from the MacOS command line, there are only a few additional steps.

 - Place the alexa_remote_control.sh file you downloaded and modified as part of the instructions found here [https://github.com/thorsten-gehrig/alexa-remote-control](https://github.com/thorsten-gehrig/alexa-remote-control), or a copy of it, and the alexa_remote_control.py file included in this reposisitory in the Python3-Includes folder.